Need Help? Give us a call.

 If you are a startup business, you’ll need to provide a business plan with two years’ worth of financial projections and proof of your equity injection (or down payment) into your business.
 Most lenders need proof that you will have an equity injection of 10% to 20% or more, at the lender’s discretion.

 Finally, SBA Community Advantage loans are government-guaranteed loans.
-As a result, the SBA will require that you have never defaulted on any federal loans, including defaults on federally-insured student loans and federally-backed mortgages like FHA and VA loans.
+As a result, the SBA will require that you have never defaulted on any federal loans, including defaults on federally-insured student loans and federally-backed mortgages like FHA and VA SBA loans.
 Your name will be checked against a federal database, so it’s good to be upfront with the lender in the beginning.

 Community Advantage loans tend to take longer to underwrite and close than smaller microloans and more expensive internet loans do, because Community Advantage loans are underwritten by the lender and then approved by the SBA.